jayam04/python-projects/readme.md

 # Python3-FirstEdition
-A bunch of python programs and stuff
+a bunch of python programs and stuff

 ## Super Important Notice
-THIS IS LICENSED UNDER [GNU PUBLIC LICENSE V3](LICENSE)
+THIS IS LICENSED UNDER [GNU PUBLIC LICENSE V3](LICENSE) also, refer to terms before [CONTRIBUTING](docs/)

 ## Latest Changes
 added the new program [sysinfo.py](PyPrograms/sysinfo)